eurodude/presentation-pi/README.md

 ## Which Pi models are supported?

-This should work on every Raspberry Pi running Raspbian Wheezy but it has been tested on a Raspberry Pi Model B as we have no others available at the time.
-Once Raspberry 2 and 3 (Model B each time) are in, tests will start.
+This should work on every Raspberry Pi running Raspbian Wheezy but it has been tested on a Raspberry Pi Model B and Raspberry Pi 2 Model B, as we have no others available at the time.
+Once Raspberry 3 Model B are in, tests will start.

 ## Configuring the Pi

 The configuration is based upon a local installation.
 This means that you have a keyboard, mouse and a screen attached to be able to configure the pi directly.
 Additionally, you need a network connection.

   >This configuration also assumes that the Pi is in a virtual network or behind a firewall that does not allow connections from the outside of the network.

+### full screen mode

+If your raspberry pi does not show full screen, it could be that the ```disable_overscan``` is commented out or set to ```0```.
+This is found in ```/boot/config.txt```.

 ### create folders and permissions